ivoniD/ivoniD/README.md

 ### Hi there, I'm Ivon Dimitrova 👋

-- 🌱 I’m currently learning JavaScript ant I am very excited about my new career path
+- 🌱 I am very excited about my new career path in JavaScript Development. :)